 In 2016, the FDA approved Avedro’s cross-linking system for progressive keratoconus.
 The approval was unique, as it is a combination drug and device approval.
 The approval includes Avedro's Photrexa Viscous and Photrexa, which are riboflavin solutions used with the KXL System during the procedure.

-Corneal collagen cross-linking is considered investigational for all indications.
+Corneal collagen cross-linking using the epithelial on procedure is considered investigational

 Collagen cross-linking treatment is not a cure for keratoconus, rather, it aims to slow or even halt the progression of the condition.
 The main aim of this treatment is to arrest progression of keratoconus, and thereby prevent further deterioration in vision and the need for corneal transplantation.
-In regards to completed studies the overall quality of the evidence was judged to be very low primarily due to downgrading the evidence due to risk of bias in the included studies, imprecision, indirectness and publication bias.
-The short term outcomes appear promising but more evidence is needed to determine if long term outcomes are achieved and the need for corneal transplantation is actually halted.
+Patients over the age of 40, are unlikely to progress but should be monitored for documented progression.

 To report provider services, use appropriate CPT* codes, Alpha Numeric (HCPCS level 2) codes, Revenue codes and / or diagnosis codes.